projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        n,virtio-input,/dev/input/eventX[,serial]``. ``serial`` is an optional
        string used as the unique identification code of guest virtio input device.

-   * - ``virtio-ipu``
-     - Virtio image processing unit (IPU), it is used to connect camera device to system, to convert the raw Bayer image into YUV domain.

    * - ``virtio-console``
      - Virtio console type device for data input and output.

-   * - ``virtio-hyper_dmabuf``
-     - Virtio device that allows sharing data buffers between VMs using a dmabuf-like interface.

    * - ``virtio-heci``
      - Virtio Host Embedded Controller Interface, parameters should be appended